 firefighters and teamwork

-Few would consider the presence or absence of the trust between a leader and her team a matter of life or death.
-Recently, I was reminded of the truth of the critical importance of teamwork among firefighters while talking with the Captain of the volunteer firemen at Lake Tahoe not far from where I live in northern Nevada.
+Few would consider trust between a leader and her team a matter of life or death.
+Recently, however, I was instructed in the critical importance of teamwork among firefighters by the Captain of the volunteer firemen at Lake Tahoe, not far from where I live in northern Nevada, .

-While listening to a story Curt was telling me about the challenges to firefighters presented by property owners who refuse to evacuate homes threatened by wildfires, I thought of Young Men and Fire , a true story written about the 1949 Mann-Gulch fire in Montana where sixteen smoke jumpers (the elite of the US Forest Service) parachuted in to fight the fire and within two hours, thirteen were dead, only three were left alive.
+The most memorable he said, were those homeowners who refused to leave.
+While listening to Curt’s stories, I thought of the book Young Men and Fire.
+It is a true story about the 1949 Mann-Gulch fire in Montana.
+Sixteen smoke jumpers (the elite of the US Forest Service) parachuted in to fight the fire.
+Within two hours, thirteen were dead, and only three were left alive.
+Surprised that I knew and had read the book, Curt became very friendly, welcoming a conversation about this fierce foe.

-I had heard about Young Men and Fire while in a management class at the University of Pennsylvania’s Wharton School of Business.
-For the Wharton Business professor, the book served as a case study to demonstrate the critical nature of trust between a leader and his team and the horrific consequences of the absence of real teamwork.
-The team leader for the crew of smoke jumpers was unknown to all members of his team.
+In a management class at the University of Pennsylvania’s Wharton School of Business, the book serves as a case study.
+That is where I learned of the book.
+The story demonstrates the horrific consequences of the absence of real teamwork.
+The team leader for the crew of smoke jumpers was new.
 The men had never worked with him; they were virtual strangers.
-And so when the team leader realized that the fire had become a conflagration and there was no way out for any of them, he figured out a unique solution.
+When the fire had become a conflagration and there was no way out, the leader figured out a unique solution.
+He tried to show them how they could make it through the fire.
+By rapidly digging deep into the ground and they could let the flames race over them.
+But none believed him.

 All burned to death.

-My firefighter friend told me that he had just been through that training a few months ago; instituted by the man who could not save the lives of his team.
+My firefighter friend told me that he had just been through that training a few months earlier.
+The training had been instituted by the man who could not save the lives of his team.

 Leave a Comment